mattmakai/fullstackpython.com/content/pages/05-deployment/39-aws-lambda.markdown

 sortorder: 0539
 toc: False
 sidebartitle: AWS Lambda
-meta: AWS Lambda is a serverless compute service that can execute arbitrary Python 2.7 and 3.6 code.
+meta: AWS Lambda is a serverless compute service that can execute arbitrary Python 2.7, 3.6 or 3.7 code.

 # AWS Lambda